Home » Student Engagement

 Students receive advising in their student-organization roles in areas such as organizational behavior, financial management, ethical decision-making, accountability, and recruitment/retention.
 Finally, through opportunities to become engaged in the community, students celebrate their own, and each other’s contributions to University life and the larger community.

 Registered student organizations are required to have faculty or staff advisers.
-Assistance may be obtained from Student Organizations and Anchor Link concerning financial responsibilities, interpretation of policies and procedures, and methods for obtaining a faculty or administrative adviser.
+Assistance may be obtained from the Student Organizations and Governance concerning financial responsibilities, interpretation of policies and procedures, and methods for obtaining a faculty or administrative adviser.

 Advisers are available to counsel and advise officers and members of the organization regarding their responsibilities and to help oversee the activities and finances of the organization.
 The adviser is expected to be aware of the financial status of the organization to help ensure that the organization remains solvent.
 Advisers do not have the authority to prohibit the expression of editorial opinion by a campus publication.
-A more detailed listing of guidelines and requirements may be found on the Student Organizations and Anchor Link website.
+Please see the Student Organization Manual for a more detailed listing of guidelines and requirements (http://www.vanderbilt.edu/studentorganizations/students-organizations-manual).

 Vanderbilt Student Publications